mik-re/mazeflix/README.md

 - At the top of the page I've added a section for categories.
 By clicking on one of them the page will be scrolled to the selected category section.
 - Loader is displayed while api call is performing
 - Error handling in the UI

-- Unit Test are not performed.
-Although I'm not new in Unit testing with Jest, testing works a little bit different in Vue, and the guide is not exhaustive, especially for configurations.
-Therefore, since I'm quite new with Vue, I needed a little bit of time more.
-But off course I'm willing to catch up very fast in case of a successful interview.
+### Missings due expired time
+- Not all test cases are performed
+- Could have improved a little bit the user experience of the home dashboard by adding a scroll up button on the bottom of the page